 - In the episode "Who Gives a Buck?", Rocko is talked into buying his dog Spunky a hi-tech fire hydrant-shaped dog bowl.

 - In the episode "Clean Lovin'", after falling in love with a mop and having a veterinarian take it away from him, Spunky rebounds by falling in love with a fire hydrant.

-- At the end of the Ren and Stimpy episode "Fire Dogs", the pair are given an award shaped like a hydrant.
+- Ren & Stimpy: At the end of "Fire Dogs", the pair is given an award shaped like a hydrant.
 The last shot is a line of dogs waiting to relieve themselves on it.

 - In a cartoon starring George and Junior as dog catchers, they dress as fire hydrants to attract a dog they've been trying to catch.
 They end up being chased by every dog in town.